Group Counseling at University Counseling Services

 “I am uncomfortable being in group with one of the other members.”

 - The group leader can confidentially help you explore the extent of the conflict and make adjustments as needed.
 We will work with you to find the best fit and solution for your level of comfort and progress in treatment.

 “If I decide I don’t like group, can I just stop coming?”>

 - Group members are encouraged to attend all 4 sessions in the cycle as each session will provide new tools and support.
 However, you may decide to stop coming at any point.
 We encourage you to speak with the group clinician prior to leaving to explore any other possible resolutions.

 "I will be forced to tell my deepest thoughts and feelings and group members will talk about me outside of group."

 - There’s an expectation of confidentiality within the group.
 Everyone will be encouraged to participate but you decide for yourself how much personal information you would like to share.
 You only share as much as you feel comfortable with.

-The Anxiety Management Group is for students who struggle with overwhelming anxiety.
+Anxiety Toolbox is for students who struggle with overwhelming anxiety.
 In the group students will learn about anxiety and develop skills to better manage their anxiety.
-The group meets on Monday afternoons.
 To schedule a brief meeting to learn more about the group, please call 617.552.3310.

-The DBT Coping Skills Group is for students who struggle to control their emotions or behavior.
-Dialectical Behavior Therapy (DBT) is a well-established treatment model in which members learn specific skills for reducing their suffering and regaining control of their lives.
+WAVES group is for students who struggle to control their emotions.
+The group uses Dialectical Behavior Therapy (DBT), a well-established treatment model in which members learn specific skills for reducing their suffering and regaining control of their lives.
 These skills address the following:

 - Mindfulness for experiencing and accepting life as it is